-Federal law does not require that employers offer vacation time to their employees.
-Unlike many other countries, though not required by federal law, many employers choose to provide their employees with such benefits to prevent employee burnout and boost employee morale.
-Depending on the laws in your state regarding vacation pay, and your employer's internal policy, how employers go about offering vacation time can differ significantly.
+Federal law does not require that employers offer vacation time to their employees, though employers may choose to provide their employees with such benefits to prevent employee burnout and boost employee morale.
+Depending on the laws in your state regarding vacation pay, and your employer’s internal policy, how employers offer vacation time can differ significantly.
 Paid or unpaid, use it or lose it, and paid time off instead of vacation days, are some examples of different vacation time policies.
-To learn more about your rights with respect to vacation pay, read below:
+Read below to learn more about your rights with respect to vacation pay.

 Unless you are covered by a collective bargaining agreement or employment contract that requires you to be given vacation time, the law does not require employers to give their employees any vacation time off, paid or unpaid.
-Most employers (over 75%) choose to do so, to prevent employee burnout and maintain employee morale, but it is not legally required.
-In that respect, the United States is behind many other countries around the world, where vacation time may total four to six weeks a year or more.
+Most employers choose to do so to prevent employee burnout and maintain employee morale, but it is not legally required.

-The federal law applying to wage payments, the Fair Labor Standards Act (FLSA), does not require vacation leave at all.
+There is no federal law that governs vacation time.
 While a number of states have laws that require employers to pay their employees any vacation time they have accrued, those laws do not require employers to give their employees any vacation time at all.

 All of these policies are legal, as long as they are administered according to the policy established by the company, and not used to discriminate against certain employees.

 While it might seem reasonable that you be allowed to bank your vacation days from year to year in order to take a longer vacation, many companies have policies that prevent you from doing so.
-Some of the reasons cited by employers for having such policies: it helps prevent employees from getting burned out if they take time off at regular intervals; it is a burden on other employees and impacts the functioning of the workplace to have employees take long vacations; and the employer wants to limit its financial exposure in the event an employee leaves the company and must be paid for accrued hours.
+Some of the reasons cited by employers for having such policies include preventing employee burn out, limiting the negative impact of more the team, and limiting the financial exposure of the company when employees leave.

 “Use it or lose it” policies are illegal in states where vacation time is considered to be compensation that must be cashed out when an employee quits or is fired from the company.
 To withhold vacation pay in these states is the same as failing to pay employees compensation that they have already earned.
 However, employers in these states may still set accrual caps, whereby employees may only accrue a set number of vacation days.